Tianhong Asset Management: History

 In June 2013, Alipay launched a financial product platform called Yu'e Bao (余额宝).
 Tianhong would partner with Alipay to launch Yu'e Bao to the public by allowing Alipay customers convert the idle cash in their accounts into units of a money market fund.
 The product would be known as the Tianhong Yu’e Bao fund.
 Due to the popularity of the fund, Tianhong became the largest asset management company in China.
 In 2019, it was reported it was the world's largest money market fund, with over 588 million users, or more than a third of China's population, contributing cash to it.
 However, by 2020, it was no longer the world's largest money market fund due to tighter regulation and growing competition.

+On 9 September 2023, Tianhong Asset Manager announced that Wang Dengfeng, the portfolio manager of the Yu’e Bao fund for over 10 years would resign from his role.
+The fund afterwards would be jointly managed by three portfolio managers.